l7mp/stunner/docs/PREMIUM_REFERENCE.md

    Only enable host-networking with the `DaemonSet` feature also enabled, otherwise you will not be able to scale your TURN server pool.

-2. Enable relay address discovery on your Gateway.
-This can be done by adding the `stunner.l7mp.io/enable-relay-address-discovery: "true"` annotation on your STUNner Gateway:
+2. Enable relay address discovery.

+   Relay address discovery mode can be switched on by adding the `stunner.l7mp.io/enable-relay-address-discovery: "true"` annotation on a STUNner Gateway:

    ```console
    kubectl annotate --overwrite gateway <your-stunner-gateway> stunner.l7mp.io/enable-relay-address-discovery="true"
    ```

 3. Check whether STUNner has successfully discovered the node's public IP.

-As usual, the handy [`stunnerctl`](/docs/cmd/stunnerctl.md) tool comes to help.
+   As usual, the [`stunnerctl`](/docs/cmd/stunnerctl.md) tool comes in handy.
 The below will load the dataplane configuration for the gateway `<gateway-namespace>/<gateway-name>` with respect to the node `<node-name>` and print the relay address of each TURN listener:

    ```console
    stunnerctl -n <gateway-namespace> config <gateway-name> --node=<node-name> -o jsonpath='{.listeners[*].address}'